natural connected prosperous

 Notify us of your unavailability and we will transfer your name and details to the next scheduled ceremony.

-Is it possible to arrange a ceremony earlier than the next scheduled citizenship ceremony?
+Is it possible to arrange a ceremony other than a scheduled citizenship ceremony?

 Special ceremonies can be arranged in very limited circumstances.
 You will need to provide evidence that your need is urgent.
 The Shire President is the approving authority and will assess each situation to determine whether a special ceremony may be approved.